 robots.txt file and

-disallow all /i/ URLs.
+disallow all /go/ URLs.
 You don’t want Google to index all your Cloaked URLs.

 Now you are all set to place your affiliate cloaked URLs.
-Make sure you add
+Check your URLs on your site.

 This is just a one time process and you are all set.
 There are number of other WordPress Plugins also available but I want to setup this at very robust and faster way.
 Check out below screenshot.
 Redirection in